 Turn every room into a gig

 The Drumfire II W is aimed at those that want high volume, but nuance at any output level.
 Audio Pro says the speaker has been tuned to retain detail and energy regardless of listening level, reflecting its appeal to rock, jazz and live music fans.
-It features twin textile-dome tweeters, and a pair of woofers, all powered by 200 watts of Class D amplification.
+It features twin soft-dome tweeters, and a pair of woofers, all powered by 200 watts of Class D amplification.

 The Drumfire D-2 W shares the same acoustic approach, in a smaller enclosure.
-It combines 100 watts of Class D welly, with a pair of textile-dome tweeters and dual woofers.
+It combines 100 watts of Class D welly, with a pair of tweeters and dual woofers.

 It can be used solo, or paired with the Drumfire II W as part of a larger music solution; the crossover is automatically adjusted so that the bigger enclosure handles the lowest frequencies.
 This allows the combo to play louder while maintaining control and reducing strain on the main speaker.